 Würzburg is a city of about 125,000 people in the region of Franconia in Northern Bavaria.
-With a history that dates back more than 1,300 years, Würzburg is offering many famous sights, above all the UNESCO World Heritage Site Würzburg Residence.
-Founded in 1402, the University of Würzburg is among the oldest universities in Europe.
-More than 30,000 students make for a vivid city with a rich and vivid cultural, pub and club scene.
+With a history that dates back more than 1,300 years, Würzburg is offering many famous sights, most notably the Würzburg Residence, a UNESCO World Heritage Site.
+The University of Würzburg, founded in 1402, is one of the oldest universities in Europe.
+More than 30,000 students make for a lively city with a rich and vibrant cultural, pub, and club scene.

-Würzburg is offering numerous famous attractions.
-Without a doubt, Würzburg Residence, built in the early 18th century and a UNESCO World Heritage Site since 1981, is the most prominent attraction of the city.
+Würzburg has many famous attractions.
+The Würzburg Residence, built in the early 18th century and a UNESCO World Heritage Site since 1981, is the city's most prominent attraction.

-Other top sights are the Fortress "Marienberg", which sits above the city, and the Old Main Bridge ("Alte Mainbrücke"), which is the best place to enjoy a glass of Franconian wine.
-Würzburg's market place boasts the St. Mary's Chapel ("Marienkapelle") and the House of Falcon ("Falkenhaus"), while the Pilgrimage Church "Käppele" offers a great view of the old town.
-Many other churches (most notably the main cathedral), courtyards, fountains, and town houses can be found in the city.
-Another highlight is the Old University, which was built in 1582 and today houses the University of Würzburg's Law Faculty.
+Other top sights include the Marienberg Fortress overlooking the city and the Old Bridge ("Alte Mainbrücke"), the best place to enjoy a glass of Franconian wine.
+Würzburg's market place boasts the St. Mary's Chapel ("Marienkapelle") and the House of Falcon ("Falkenhaus"), while the Pilgrimage "Käppele" Church offers a great view of the old town.
+Many churches, courtyards, fountains, and town houses can be found in the city.
+Another highlight is the Old University, which was built in 1582 and today houses the Law Faculty of the University of Würzburg.

 Click here for an overview of Würzburg's main attractions.

 The Julius-Maximilians-University (JMU) Würzburg is one of the oldest universities in Europe and rich in tradition.
-With 14 Nobel Prize Winners, the JMU belongs to the finest research institutions in Germany.
-See a short list of the well-known alumni and researchers related to the university:
+With 14 Nobel Prize Winners, the JMU belongs to one of the top research institutions in Germany.
+Here is a short list of the well-known alumni/alumnae and researchers associated with the university:

-- Alois Alzheimer, German psychiatrist and neuropathologist, identified Alzheimer's disease
+- Alois Alzheimer, German psychiatrist and neuropathologist, who identified Alzheimer's disease

 - Jean-Marc Ayrault, Prime Minister of France from 2012 to 2014